Samsung/tizen-docs/docs/guides/web/media/jpeg-exif-w.md

 - Tizen 2.3.1 and Higher for Wearable
 - Tizen 3.0 and Higher for TV

-Tizen enables you to access and modify EXIF information in a JPEG file (with the common `.jpg` extension).
+You can access and modify EXIF information in a JPEG file (with the common `.jpg` extension).

-The Exif API is mandatory for both Tizen mobile and wearable profiles, which means that it is supported in all mobile and wearable devices.
+The Exif API is mandatory for Tizen mobile, wearable, and TV profiles, which means that it is supported in all mobile and wearable devices.
 All mandatory APIs are supported on the Tizen Emulators.

 The main features of the Exif API include: